jeanjusten/XClothing_Email/README.md

 # 📧 X-Clothing - Html E-mail Template
 <p>
 X-clothing features an HTML email template designed for a fictional store to send promotional content to its customers. <br>
-This project uses archaic inline styles within the HTML, as it's meant to serve as a marketing email template that will be sent via email clients.
-This ensures better compatibility across different email providers.
 </p>

 Check out the ***Table of Contents*** section to navigate through this documentation.